sourcing-101

 Scam #1: The Trading Company Posing as a Factory

 What happens: You find a "factory" on Alibaba with polished product photos and competitive pricing.
 You place your order.
-The goods arrive with inconsistent quality — because the supplier was actually sourcing from three different factories and marking everything up.
+The goods come back inconsistent because the supplier was never a factory at all — it was sourcing from three different plants and marking everything up.

 How to spot it:

-• Check their business license — is it registered as a "生产型" (manufacturing) or "贸易型" (trading) entity?
+• Check the business license.
+Is it registered as a 生产型 (manufacturing) or 贸易型 (trading) entity?

-• Ask technical questions about production processes — a real factory manager knows the details cold
+• Ask technical questions about the production process.
+A real factory manager knows the details cold.

 How to protect yourself:

-• Cross-reference claimed certifications directly with issuing bodies
+• Cross-reference any claimed certifications directly with the issuing bodies.

 Scam #2: The Sample Bait-and-Switch

 What happens: The sample is flawless — crisp finish, tight tolerances, perfect color match.
 You approve it and order 5,000 units.
-The bulk shipment arrives visibly different: thinner material, rougher finish, noticeable color drift.
+The bulk shipment shows up visibly different: thinner material, rougher finish, noticeable color drift.

 How to spot it:

-• This is the single most common issue in China sourcing (and often isn't deliberately malicious — factories cut corners under production pressure)
+• This is the single most common problem in China sourcing, and it often isn't deliberate malice — factories cut corners under production pressure.

-• The sample was likely made by their best technician in the sample room
+• The sample was likely built by their best technician in the sample room.

-• Bulk runs use different workers, sometimes different equipment
+• Bulk runs use different workers, and sometimes different equipment.

 How to protect yourself:

-• Retain the approved sample as a "golden sample" — send it back for the factory to reference
+• Keep the approved sample as a "golden sample" and send it back for the factory to reference.

 Scam #3: The Shell Factory

-What happens: Everything checks out online — professional website, Alibaba Gold Supplier status, responsive sales team.
+What happens: Everything checks out online — professional website, Alibaba Gold Supplier status, a responsive sales team.
 You wire $15,000 for a first order.
-Then silence.
-Phone disconnected.
-Chat messages go unread.
+Then nothing.
+The phone is disconnected, the chat messages go unread.

 How to spot it:

-• They insist on payment to a personal account rather than a corporate one
+• They push for payment to a personal account instead of a corporate one.

 How to protect yourself:

-• Ask for references from Western clients — and follow up
+• Ask for references from Western clients, and actually follow up with them.

 Scam #4: Fake Certifications

-What happens: The factory presents CE, FCC, and UL certificates.
-You list the product on Amazon, only to get suspended because the certifications are fraudulent or belong to a different product entirely.
+What happens: The factory hands you CE, FCC, and UL certificates.
+You list the product on Amazon and get suspended, because the certifications are fraudulent or belong to a different product entirely.

 How to spot it:

-• The certificate number doesn't verify when you check with the issuing body
+• The certificate number doesn't verify when you check it with the issuing body.

-• They hold every certification imaginable (legitimate factories typically have certifications relevant to their specific product line)
+• They hold every certification imaginable.
+Legitimate factories usually carry only the ones relevant to their specific product line.

 How to protect yourself:

-• Always verify certificates directly with the issuing body (UL, TÜV, SGS, etc.)
+• Verify certificates directly with the issuing body (UL, TÜV, SGS, and so on).

-• Don't trust certificates you can't independently verify — counterfeit certificates are literally sold online for $50
+• Don't trust a certificate you can't independently verify — counterfeit ones are sold online for $50.

 Scam #5: The Slow Quality Slide

 What happens: Orders one through three are solid.
 Order four dips slightly.
-By order six, quality has noticeably deteriorated.
-The factory has been gradually substituting cheaper materials, betting you won't catch it.
+By order six, quality has clearly slipped.
+The factory has been gradually swapping in cheaper materials, betting you won't notice.

 How to spot it:

-• Compare side by side with your golden sample
+• Compare it side by side with your golden sample.

 How to protect yourself:

-• Inspect every single order, not just the first
+• Inspect every order, not just the first one.

-• Specify materials in your contract using measurable standards (e.g., "304 stainless steel, minimum 0.8mm wall thickness" — not simply "stainless steel")
+• Specify materials in your contract using measurable standards (e.g., "304 stainless steel, minimum 0.8mm wall thickness" — not just "stainless steel").

-• Build a relationship with the factory owner, not just the sales contact
+• Build a relationship with the factory owner, not only the sales contact.

 Anti-Scam Checklist

-• Factory address exists and aligns with the license
+• Factory address exists and lines up with the license.

-• At least one reference from a Western client contacted
+• At least one Western-client reference has been contacted.

 This is Part 4 of 8 in the Rich Bee China Sourcing 101 series.